GULLEYFARMS 161, Est. 2017

 Our barn was built in 1979, to replace the old barn after a terrible fire

 Our 42 cows, head to head, tie-stall barn is fully insulated, stays cool in the summer and nice and warm in winter.
 A lot of fans are installed in the walls and at the ceiling and the windows can all be opened up.
 Once a year we clean out the barn with high pressure.
 All the stalls have rubber mats.
 The manure gutter is automatically cleaned twice a day.
-There is a pipeline installed and we milk the cows with four milkers.
+There is a pipeline installed and we milk the cows with five milkers.
 The 3000 litre milk-tank is emptied every other day.
-We own 40 KG quota of butterfat.
-The cows give an average of 32 litres per day with 4% fat and 3.2% protein.
+We milk 46 KG quota of butterfat.
+The cows give an average of 35 litres per day with 4.2% fat and 3.2% protein.
 Our Canadian quota system prevents us against overproduction and bad market prices.
 This gives us more financial security.

 We grow our own feed for the herd, and with the TMR-mixer we are able to provide for a balanced complete feed.
 We grow corn-silage, dry-corn and hay which contains timothy- and English ryegrass, alfalfa and clovers.
 We also grow 10 acres peas and oats, which is cut at 6 weeks after seeding.
 In 2019 for the first time we did grow soybeans, it was a difficult and short season, so the crops didn't grow so well, but it's a very good to addition.
-We also add vitamins and minerals.
-For example vitamin E addition is very important in our area, the soil lacks vitamin E.
+We also add vitamins and minerals to the cows diet.
+For example vitamin E addition is very important in our area, the soil lacks vitamin E. We plant winter- and spring wheat, which provides also straw for bedding.
+If we harvest more than we need for our farm animals, we sell it.

 We feed the soil with the manure of the cows, but unfortunately we don't have enough animals to keep all the land good, so we need to add artificial fertilizer on some fields.
 But we also use the crop rotation method, which helps to get a good balance in the soil, which usually rotates as follows: one year corn, one year grain and five years hay mixture.
 The hay mixture helps itself because the alfalfa and clover adds nitrogen to the soil which the grasses need to grow.
 We only plow the fields when it's necessary, most of the time, discing is enough.
 This helps to keep the rock lower in the ground, but even though there are some fields who needs to be cleared from rocks in the spring. luckily our land doesn't contain a lot of them.